 5. Read over & edit each outreach email

 Before pressing send, make sure to read over the e-mail and scan through any possible mistakes.
-When using a prewritten template, double check the personalized details (just in case you’ve accidentally left someone else’s blog name somewhere) and feel free to shorten it if you feel like you’re going into the details too much.
+When using a prewritten template, double-check the personalized details (just in case you’ve accidentally left someone else’s blog name somewhere), and feel free to shorten it if you feel like you’re going into the details too much.

 6. Think of alternative outreach methods

 Depending on the brand and strategy, there can be various other ways to introduce your products to an influencer.
-If you’re planning a bigger outreach with targeting 50-100 influencers at a time, look into using Mail Merge apps that let you personalize and manage bulk e-mails easily.
+If you’re planning a bigger outreach targeting 50-100 influencers at a time, look into using Mail Merge apps that let you personalize and manage bulk e-mails easily.
 Another great way to initiate contact is sending an invite to one of your upcoming events, allowing you to meet in person and also discuss a possible collab.

 Using a Template E-mail for Influencer Outreach?

 Of course, writing up an outreach e-mail for 20-30 different influencers seems like a lengthy process.
 What about using a general outreach template.
 If you decide to draft a template, only add general information that you can send to any of the influencers.
 Remember to mark the sections that need personalizing.
-For example, why you think the influencer would be a great fit for your brand.
+For example, why do you think the influencer would be a great fit for your brand.
 Besides cutting down on time, these templates can also be a great idea to give some general structure to the initial e-mail and help you oversee the process more.